 So before you even decide to book your Photo and Video team, whether they’re a combined one or separate, read these tips first.
 Below are the things that we considered as part of our checklist when we were sorting out our Wedding Photographer and Videographer.
 These things may or may not be applicable to you, but you can at least have a good idea to create your own standard or basis.

 1. STYLE.
-This is one of the most important aspects when you select your photographer and videographer since different styles vary and people have varying tastes on what they want.
-During our planning the “it” trend was anything light (overexposed sometimes) and candid, but that’s not our cup of tea.
-So instead, we tried to search for our perfect photo team who can do what we want.
-Wedding photography and videography highly depending on the expertise of the team.
-You can google the differences between photo and video styles so you can have an idea.
-But basically, photography and videography styles are usually either:
+This is one of the most important aspects when you select your photographer and videographer since styles vary and people have different tastes or preferences on what they want.
+During our planning, the “it” trend was anything bright or light (where some looks overexposed sometimes) and candid, but that’s not our cup of tea.
+For us, we wanted something that would look timeless and natural, which was something we know we can definitely look back for years to come.
+So, instead of going with the bandwagon, we tried our best to search for “our” perfect photo and video teams who can do what we want.
+Moreover, the styles of photo and video teams would of course vary depending on the expertise of the team.
+It’s always best to search for the differences between photo and video styles so you can have an idea but basically, they are usually either:

 - for Photography

 - Traditional/Portraiture (think of your Parent’s wedding photos)